From the OI Archives: Our Copper and Wood Printing Blocks, part III

 Nick Popper, BRE

 Today’s post comes from Nick Popper, new Book Review Editor at the William and Mary Quarterly.
-By Nick Popper The first reviewers of William Robertson’s landmark 1777 History of America tended towards rapturous praise.
-In June of that year, a review appeared in both the Scots Magazine and the Monthly Review exclaiming that “From the close of the fifteenth century… Read More
+The first reviewers of William Robertson’s landmark 1777 History of America tended towards rapturous praise.
+In June of that year, a review appeared in both the Scots Magazine and the Monthly Review exclaiming that “From the close of the fifteenth century we date the… Read More

 Read More